Sioomak/MyReads/README.md

 # MyReads Project

 This is a simple book management app written in React.
 User can search for books and add them to one of the three shelves below.
-User can also move the books from one shelf to another.
+User can also move the books from one shelf to another:

-want to read
+Want to Read
-currently reading
+Currently Reading
-read
+Read